K6 Math Logo

-gebra graph Have you heard this, one too many times?
-To offer your child effective algebra help, start by printing off an algebra facts sheet.
-This will refresh your memory of the subject.
+Have you heard this, one too many times?
+To offer your child effective algebra help, start by refreshing your own memory of the Properties of Arithmetic.

-If you are unsure of your abilities to self tutor your child, visit the parent centre which is full of hints and tips for you to apply.
+If you are unsure of your abilities to self tutor your child, visit the parent center which is full of hints and tips for you to apply.

 Being able to articulate generalizations from arithmetic and patterns is a skill used throughout algebra.